 Spilling out from its lofty height of some 980 meters, the water at Angel Falls provides much of the beauty of this, the tallest waterfall in the world.
-It shows you a fascinating example of the powerful force of nature, which is now considered among the eight natural wonders of the world.
+It shows you a fascinating example of the powerful force of nature, which is now considered among the world's eight natural wonders.

-The waters plummet off a flat table mountain and spill out onto a small creek that wends its way into the Churun River, which is a tributary of the Carrao River.
-The flat-topped mountain is called Auyan-tepui, which means "Devil's Mountain".
+The waters plummet off a flat table mountain and spill out onto a small creek that wends its way into the Churun River, a tributary of the Carrao River.
+The flat-topped mountain is called Auyan-tepui, which means 'Devil's Mountain'.
 The plateau has its own ecosystem and also features a jungle.
-The falls itself can be found in the southeastern area of Venezuela at the Canaima National Park in the region of Gran Sabana.
+The falls themselves can be found in Venezuela's southeastern area at the Canaima National Park in the region of Gran Sabana.

 To view the falls up close, take a boat ride from Canaima camp.
 You can choose the length of the trip, depending on whether you want to spend the night at any of the camps along the way and at the base of the falls.
 The tour also involves a trek into the rain forest and up to the base of the falls.
-The trip is quite enchanting – a thrilling combination of reality and magic, with side trips to rivers, lagoons and other smaller water falls.
+The trip is quite enchanting – a thrilling combination of reality and magic, with side trips to rivers, lagoons, and other smaller waterfalls.
 Another option is for you to rent a small commercial aircraft that will fly you directly in front of the falls.
-The only thing is the falls is in a steep canyon and clouds sometimes obscure the sight.
+The only thing is that the falls are in a steep canyon, and clouds sometimes obscure the sight.

 The best time to view the falls is during the rainy season, when the waters are abundant.
 At this time, the falls can split into two or more.
-The falls and its surroundings are also home to some fascinating flora and fauna, such as colorful parrots, hummingbirds, tanagers, toucans and macaws.
+The falls and their surroundings are also home to some fascinating flora and fauna, such as colorful parrots, hummingbirds, tanagers, toucans, and macaws.
 The birds' squawking and cries provide their own quirky kind of music that provides a great background for your trip.
-You may also get to meet jaguars, howler monkeys, sloths and anteaters.
-Other options you can include with your trip to Angel Falls include hiking, swimming, fishing and canoeing.
+You may also get to meet jaguars, howler monkeys, sloths, and anteaters.
+Other options you can include with your trip to Angel Falls include hiking, swimming, fishing, and canoeing.